 Tags are displayed in search to give the reader additional context as to what the article is about and what it relates to.
 A reader can click on a tag to navigate to a list of all articles with that tag.

-Don't want a tag to show up in search results?
-Set it to be hidden from readers: see Hide tags from Search Results for more information!
+Set it to be hidden from readers!
+Refer to Hide tags from Search Results for more information.

 Listing articles by tag